simonmichael/hledger/hledger/hledger.m4.md

 ```journal
 tag  item-id
 ```
-Any indented subdirectives are currently ignored.
+Any indented subdirectives are ignored.

 The ["tags" check](#check) will report an error if any undeclared tag name is used.
 It is quite easy to accidentally create a tag through normal use of colons in [comments](#comments);